ConsistI2V: Enhancing Visual Consistency for Image-to-Video Generation: Methodology

-To effectively leverage the first frame features, we also augment the temporal self-attention layers to include a local window of features from the first frame.
-Formally, given an input hidden state $\mathbf{z}\in \mathbb{R}^{N \times C \times H \times W}$, where $N$ is the number of frames and $C, H, W$ correspond to the channel, height and width dimension of the hidden state tensor, our model first reshape its height and width dimension to the batch dimension to form a new hidden state $\mathbf{\bar{z}}\in\mathbb{R}^{(H\times W) \times N \times C}$.
-We then compute the query, key and value from $\mathbf{\bar{z}}$ as:
+To effectively leverage the first frame features, we also augment the temporal self-attention layers to include a broader window of features from the first frame.
+We propose to compute the query, key and value from $\mathbf{\bar{z}}$ as:

 where $\Tilde{z}^1 \in \mathbb{R}^{(H\times W)\times (K\times K - 1) \times C}$ is a tensor constructed in a way that its $h \times w$ position in the batch dimension corresponds to an $K \times K$ window of the first frame features, centred at the spatial position of $(h, w)$.
-The first frame feature vector at $(h, w)$ is not included in $\Tilde{z}^1$ as it is already presented in $\mathbf{\bar{z}}$.
+The first frame feature vector at $(h, w)$ is not included in $\Tilde{z}^1$ as it is already presented in $\mathbf{\bar{z}}$, making the second dimension of $\Tilde{z}^1$ as $K\times K-1$.
 We pad $\mathbf{z}$ in its spatial dimensions by replicating the boundary values to ensure that all spatial positions in $\mathbf{z}$ will have a complete window around them.
 We then concatenate $\mathbf{\bar{z}}$ with $\Tilde{z}^1$ to enlarge the sequence length of the key and value matrices.
-See Figure~\ref{fig:attn} to visualize the augmented temporal self-attention.
+See Figure~\ref{fig:attn} for a visualization of the augmented temporal self-attention.
 Our main rationale is that the visual objects in a video may move to different spatial locations as the video progresses.
-Therefore, having an extra window of keys and values around the query location increases the probability of attending to the same entity in the first frame when performing temporal self-attention.
+The vanilla or common formulation of temporal self-attention in video diffusion models essentially assumes $K=1$, as shown by the blue tokens in Figure~\ref{fig:attn}.
+Having an extra window of keys and values around the query location with the window size $K > 1$ (green tokens in Figure~\ref{fig:attn}) increases the probability of attending to the same entity in the first frame when performing temporal self-attention.
 In practice, we set $K=3$ to control the time complexity of the attention operations.
+As the input latent is downsampled 8$\times$ by the VAE, and the denoising U-Net further downsamples the feature map in its intermediate layers, our selected window size ($K=3$) can still create a large receptive field in deeper U-Net layers.
+For example, in the second last level of the U-Net (32$\times$ total downsampling), a $256\times 256$ video will be compressed into a $8\times 8$ feature map.
+Consequently, a $3 \times 3$ window on this feature map covers a region of $96 \times 96$ in the input first frame.
+This is a significant increase from previous methods where a $1 \times 1$ window on the feature map corresponded to only a $24 \times 24$ region in the original frame.